gcanti/fp-ts/docs/HKT.md

 declare module './HKT' {
   interface URI2HKT<A> {
-    Identity: Identity<A> // maps the URI "Identity" to the type constructor `Identity` }
+    Identity: Identity<A> // maps the key "Identity" to the type constructor `Identity` }
 }
 ```

+**Note**.
+The value of the key must be the same value used to define the `URI` constant and type in the file `Identity.ts`.

 ### Second step: add a specialized overloading to `lift`